SofieThi/STH_Visual/assignment_1/README.md

 ## Usage (reproducing results)

 To replicate the results choose the flowers dataset from https://www.robots.ox.ac.uk/~vgg/data/flowers/102/, and choose the target image "image_0004.jpg"

+In order to run this code you need the packages in the requirements.txt document

 ## Discussion of results